cordero-c-perez/Machine-Learning/README.md

 #### [clustering_HC_Kmeans_DBSCAN.pdf](https://github.com/cordero-c-perez/Machine-Learning/blob/master/clustering_HC_Kmeans_DBSCAN.pdf)

-This can be considered a supervised learning application with a commonly used dataset (iris) to explore distinctions between three techniques, **Hierarchical Clustering**, **Kmeans** and **Density Based Spatial Cluster Applications w/ Noise (DBSCAN)** in R. Although this is not supervised
+This can be considered a supervised learning application (R) with a commonly used dataset (iris) to explore distinctions between three techniques, **Hierarchical Clustering**, **Kmeans** and **Density Based Spatial Cluster Applications w/ Noise (DBSCAN)** in R. Although this is not supervised